Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

-Then the density estimation is formulated as a convex optimization problem.
+over all $\Lambda \in \mathcal{L}_{+}$.
+Here $\operatorname{tr}(\cdot)$ denotes the trace of a matrix. \end{theorem} Then the density estimation is formulated as a convex optimization problem.
 Unlike other methods of moments, the power moments of our proposed density estimate are exactly identical to those specified, which makes it a satisfactory approach for realization of the control inputs.
 Since the prior density $r(u)$ and the density estimate $\hat{p}(u)$ are both supported on $\mathbb{R}$, $r(u)$ can be chosen as a Gaussian distribution (or a Cauchy distribution if $\hat{p}(u)$ is assumed to be heavy-tailed).

-We note that for the Hausdorff moment problem, where the control $u$ is supported on a compact subset of $\mathbb{R}$, the proofs and results for the Hamburger moment problem are also valid by substituting the domain $\mathbb{R}$ by a compact interval on the real line.
-By doing this, we will obtain a density estimate $\hat{p}$ in the form of \eqref{hatp}.
-The prior $r(u)$ can then be chosen as a truncated Gaussian or a truncated Laplacian.

 We conclude the algorithm for density steering of the vast group of agents in this section as in Algorithm \ref{alg:1}.